Greg-Boggs/easy_breadcrumb/README.txt

 "Gallery >> Videos >> Once a Time in Cartagena".
 Again, the breadcrumb presentation could vary depending on the module's settings.

 For consistency, Easy Breadcrumb requires the Pathauto module.
+Easy Breadcrumb naturally encourages the creation of semantic and consistent paths.

 Configuration: